 - Identify subjects: we offer a cohort discovery service as well as access to the TriNetX self-service platform to identify study populations based on inclusion/exclusion criteria.
 Available only to Tufts MC employees.

-- Request data: Once you’ve received IRB approval for your protocol (outlining data requirements and a data management/storage plan), we can help extract a limited data set (LDS) for clinical research projects.
+- Request data: once you’ve received IRB approval for your protocol (outlining data requirements and a data management/storage plan), we can help with Chart Abstraction and a limited data set (LDS) Data Export for clinical research projects.
 LDS is a limited patient-level dataset that excludes certain categories of direct identifiers following HIPAA guidelines.

 Our resources include:

-- The Tufts Medical Center (Tufts MC) Research Data Warehouse (TRDW) for observational research.
+- The Tufts Medicine Research Data Warehouse (TRDW) for observational research.

 - Local Cohort Discovery powered by TriNetX to assess study feasibility